Q: What are We all About? A: The WHOLE Person

 Bruce Lipton, Ph.D.

 Our understandings are key to our success in any field... math is no exception.
 Math is a social activity when understanding is the goal.
 Immersion and discussion yield deep understanding and synthesis knowledge.
-Some of the recommended sources for more detail in this area include:
+Some of the recommended reference sources for more detail in this area include:

 Jo Boaler, Ph.D.